varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ### Consent

-- Must be demonstratable
+- Must be demonstrable
 - Must be formulated clear and in plain language
-- Must be specifc to each kind of data
+- Must be specific to each kind of data
 - Must be possible to withdraw

-- **Aquiring consent**
+- **Acquiring consent**
   - Divide into categories
   - Ask for consent for each category upon registration of users
   - Store separate consents as field in a database
-  - Interface for chaning consent settings
+  - Interface for changing consent settings
-  - No prefilled checkboxes
+  - No pre-filled checkboxes

 ### Obligations of the Controller and Processor